 Ask for additional responsibilities

-As the saying goes ‘everything is figureoutable’.
-If you want to fast track your Executive career, you will have to ask for other duties and take on the dynamic projects that are visible and get you noticed.
-Yes, of course, keep on top of your day-to-day work and ensure you are available to provide the necessary support for your Executive.
+As the saying goes, ‘everything is figureoutable’.
+If you want to fast track your Executive career, you will have to ask for other duties, take on visible, dynamic projects, and get you noticed.
+Yes, of course, keep on top of your day-to-day work and ensure you can provide the necessary support for your Executive.
 But if you feel confident and you are capable – always be asking for additional responsibilities.

 Ask for extra work and tell your manager that you want extra work in areas that interest you specifically.

 This has to be your touchstone if you want a promotion.